pzmarzly/mic_over_mumble/README.md

 Then, set up your programs to use monitor of Mumble as input device.
 E.g. in OBS:

 ![Screenshot of OBS configuration](obs_screenshot.png)

+If for some reason the script messes up your audio config, you can use `pulseaudio -k` to reload PA.